amir9979/DesigniteJava/README.md

 - **Spaghetti code**: 	A class implementing at least two long methods interacting between them through method calls or shared fields.
 - **Speculative generality**:	A class declared as abstract having less than three children classes using its methods.

+## Custom Built Tool

+- **Anti Singleton**: A class that provides mutable class variables, which consequently could be used as global variables.
+- **Large Class**: A class that has grown too large in term of LOCs.
+- **Swiss Army Knife**: A complex class that offers a high number of services, for example, a complex class implementing a high number of interfaces.
+A Swiss Army Knife is different from a Blob, because it exposes a high complexity to address all foreseeable needs of a part of a system, whereas the Blob is a singleton monopolising all processing and data of a system.
+Thus, several Swiss Army Knives may exist in a system, for example utility classes.